testjamesman/telemetryhub/README.md

 2.  **Dynamic Load Generator:**
     * **Status Bar:** Shows whether the load generator is currently `Running` or `Stopped`.
 It automatically refreshes every 5 seconds to provide near real-time status.
     * **Requests per Minute Slider:** Controls the rate of message generation.
 You can adjust this from 1 to 300 messages per minute.
-    * **Error Rate (%) Slider:** Controls the percentage of simulated failures.
+    * **Failure Rate (%) Slider:** Controls the percentage of simulated failures.
 For example, a setting of `10` means that approximately 10% of the requests per minute will be intentionally failed (a log message will be generated, but no message will be sent to SQS).
 This is useful for testing error reporting and alerting.
+    * **Latency (ms) Slider:** Controls the amount of artificial delay (in milliseconds) to inject before sending a message.
+This simulates network or service degradation.
+    * **Corruption Rate (%) Slider:** Controls the percentage of messages that will be intentionally sent with a malformed body.
+This is useful for testing error handling and dead-letter queue functionality.
     * **Start Load Button:** Starts the continuous load generation using the current values of the sliders.
     * **Stop Load Button:** Stops the load generation.

 ---

+## Local Development

+To accelerate development and avoid long feedback loops from deploying the full cloud infrastructure, a local development environment is provided in the `/dev` directory.
+This is highly recommended for iterating on application code, especially for the `go-exporter`.

+For detailed instructions, please see the [**`dev/README.md`**](./dev/README.md) file.

+---

+## Notes

+### Connecting via Session Manager (RDP Port Forwarding)

+For a graphical interface to the Windows VM, you can use Session Manager to forward the RDP port to your local machine.

+1.  **Start the port forwarding session:**
+    ```bash
+    # Get the Instance ID
+    WINDOWS_INSTANCE_ID=$(aws cloudformation describe-stacks --stack-name TelemetryHubStack --query "Stacks[0].Outputs[?OutputKey=='WindowsInstanceId'].OutputValue" --output text)

+    # Start the session
+    aws ssm start-session \
+        --target $WINDOWS_INSTANCE_ID \
+        --document-name AWS-StartPortForwardingSession \
+        --parameters '{"portNumber":["3389"], "localPortNumber":["9999"]}'
+    ```
+2.  **Connect with an RDP client:**
+    * Open your preferred RDP client (e.g., Microsoft Remote Desktop).
+    * Connect to `localhost:9999`.
+    * You will need to retrieve the administrator password from the EC2 console to log in.

-## Environment Cleanup
+### Environment Cleanup

 To delete all the AWS resources created by this project, you must remove the EKS cluster resources *before* deleting the underlying networking stack with CloudFormation.